Theme: Political Economy | Content Type: Blog

 It was in this context that the conference at Bretton Woods to stake claims over postwar international economic governance convened in 1944.
 Whilst cultivating an aura of multilateralism, it was primarily Anglo-American negotiations, spearheaded by John Maynard Keynes and the US Treasury Secretary Harry Dexter White, that determined Bretton Woods’ outcome.

-Roundly ignored was India – more specifically, its pleas for a greater voting share at the International Monetary Fund (IMF) and enquiries about when its $12 billion sterling balances, more than the entire capitalisation of the proposed international stabilisation fund, would be returned to the subcontinent.
+Roundly ignored was India – more specifically, its pleas for a greater voting share at the International Monetary Fund (IMF) and enquiries about when its $1.25 billion balances would be returned to the subcontinent.

 US and UK interventions during coronavirus